Trading and engineering company focusing on process pumps

 There are two options for installing seawater pumps.

-There are advantages and disadvantages to both solutions.
-The lifetime of the submerged pump is typically somewhat shorter and not maintenance-free.
+There are pros and cons to both solutions.
+The lifespan of the submersible pump is typically somewhat shorter and not maintenance-free.

 The traditional bronze ballast/fire/seawater pump typically lasts for 25 years with periodic maintenance on shaft seals.

-300 m3/h pumps for 20 mw demand are completely standard ship pumps with 55 kw electric motors.
+300 m3/h pumps for 20 mw demand are standard ship pumps with 55 kW electric motors.

-If you choose a central solution with 7-10,000 m3/h, my assessment is that a hull mounting* below the waterline, of a few large pumps, will provide the most problem-free pumping solution**, while the decentralized solution is probably more easily solved with 10-12" submersible pumps.
+If you choose a centralized solution with 7-10,000 m3/h, my assessment is that a hull installation* below the waterline, of a few large pumps, will provide the most problem-free pumping solution**, while the decentralized solution is probably easier to solve with 10-12" submersible pumps.

-*mfb for wave height, construction heights and technical solution in general.
-Possible consideration of floating platform or ship, rather than standing platform.
-This solution may also be considered in combination with new clear and compression plants for high-pressure hydrogen, possibly for the transport sector and placed in connection with ports.
-Denmark has a tradition of shipbuilding, ship design of special ships and floating factories.
-Not dealt with further in this report.
+*Consider wave height, building heights and technical solution in general.
+Possibly consider a floating platform or ship, rather than a standing platform.
+This solution may also be considered together with new clear and compression plants for high-pressure hydrogen, possibly for the transportation sector and placed in connection with ports.
+Denmark has a tradition of shipbuilding, ship design of specialized ships and floating factories.
+Not discussed further in this report.

-**Examples of floating structures are shown in the publication offshore wind solution.
+**Examples of floating structures are shown in the offshore wind solution publication.

 Sea Bed Cooler:

-The Futures Submerged Sea Bed Cooler is a tubular cooler construction placed on the seabed.
+Futures submersed Sea Bed Cooler is a tube cooler construction placed on the seabed.
 The system makes it possible to use the closed loop technology fig2, which saves a large part of the pumping work.
 You save the seawater pumps and can insert a good inline pump in simple metals, with a good shaft seal.

-According to Future, the tube cooler is made of alloys that delay/prevent fouling and a 5 yearly high pressure cleaning of the bottom is sufficient (diving work).
-If you look at e.g. galvanized constructions, you will find a reduced fouling compared to e.g. untreated fiberglass or wood.
-After talking to Future it sounds plausible and they have proof of concept in Norway.
+According to Future, the pipe cooler is made of alloys that delay/prevent fouling and a 5-year high-pressure cleaning of the bottom is sufficient (diving work).
+If you look at e.g. galvanized constructions, you will find reduced fouling compared to e.g. untreated fiberglass or wood.
+After talking to Future, it sounds likely and they have proof of concept in Norway.
 According to Future, there is now a ban on the use of open loop systems in the German part of the North Sea.
 Overall, my assessment is that the technology makes very good sense.
-The offer obtained is a 5 MW cooler and costs approx. 10-12 million NKK which is a factor of 10 compared to the plate exchanger.
-In terms of energy, maintenance, it is my assessment that the advantages outweigh the disadvantages and probably also the construction costs, which can be carried out technically "simpler".
-I have not considered the price of the tube cooler other than that it is a factor 10 higher than the plate cooler, but the price probably depends on several factors that must be assessed in a more complex analysis on a large scale.
-Basically, the idea is good, as it has a lower co2 footfrint, does not require the emission of toxins and has a long operating time MTBM 5 years.
+The quote we received is for a 5 MW chiller and costs approx. 10-12 million NKK, which is a factor of 10 compared to the plate heat exchanger.
+In terms of energy and maintenance, it is my assessment that the advantages outweigh the disadvantages and probably also the construction costs, which can be technically "simpler".
+I have not looked at the price of the tube cooler other than that it is a factor of 10 higher than the plate cooler, but the price probably depends on several factors that must be assessed in a more complex analysis on a large scale.
+Basically, the idea is good as it has a lower co2 footprint, does not require the emission of toxins and has a long operating time MTBM 5 years.

-It is my experience that fouling is very much related to materials and speed.
-For example, brass propellers that are sailed often, typically do not foul on the parts where the speed increases due to diameter increase, while at the center, you see few fouling.
-If the propeller is not sailed, the entire propeller is quickly fouled.
-There are chemical solutions in the form of copper-based paint, electrolysis of hypoclorite, zinc, etc. which are known chemical treatments.
+In my experience, fouling is very much related to materials and speed.
+For example, brass propellers that are often sailed typically do not foul on the parts where the speed increases as a result of diameter increase, while at the center, you see little fouling.
+If the propeller is not sailed, the entire propeller will quickly foul.
+There are chemical solutions in the form of copper-based paint, electrolysis of hypochlorite, zinc, etc. which are known chemical treatments.

-According to Alfa laval, the flow velocities between the plates are so intense that fouling does not occur between the plates, whereas normal fouling must be foreseeable.
-Manufacturers of pasteurization plants for ballast water also report very long operating intervals of plate exchangers in their plants.
-This indicates that high heat has a favorable control effect.
+According to Alfa Laval, the flow velocities between the plates are so intense that fouling does not occur between the plates, while normal fouling is to be expected.
+Manufacturers of ballast water pasteurization plants also report very long operating intervals of plate exchangers in their plants.
+This suggests that high heat has a favorable control effect.

-Seawater systems on ships are typically not continuously chemically treated while underway.
+Seawater systems on ships are typically not continuously chemically treated while sailing.
 However, in some cases there is a dimensioned overcapacity of seawater of 300%.
-The seawater coolers are typically drawn 1-4 times per year depending on trade areas and high pressure cleaned.
+Seawater coolers are typically pulled 1-4 times a year depending on speed ranges and high-pressure cleaned.

-Uncritical use of chemical treatment should probably be subject to closer analysis.
+Uncritical use of chemical treatment should probably be analyzed more closely.

-Cooling water pumps fresh water, possibly with glycol added:
+Cooling water pumps fresh water, possibly with added glycol:

-We have 3 years of positive experience with Finnish Kolmeks pumps from brake systems in wind turbines.
-With this type of pumps we have not had any maintenance or operation related breakdowns and expect a MTBF factor of min 10 years.
-This is because the pumps are well balanced and use the best single mechanical shaft sealing technique.
-From land installations we also see very long intervals in cooling water systems.
+We have 3 years of positive experience with Finnish Kolmek pumps from brake systems in wind turbines.
+We have had no maintenance or operational breakdowns with this type of pumps and expect an MTBF factor of at least 10 years.
+This is because the pumps are well balanced and use the best single mechanical shaft sealing technology.
+From land installations, we also see very long intervals in cooling water systems.
 The pumps are inline pumps and thus have a very small foot print.
-The same pumps can also be used for pumping lye in connection with the electrolysis, alternatively, magnetically coupled pumps or Caned motor pumps are used, which are seal-free.
+The same pumps can also be used for pumping lye in connection with electrolysis, alternatively magnetically coupled pumps or canned motor pumps that are sealless are used.

 Technical solutions: